 What not to say: “I prescribed you a topical cream and requested you schedule an appointment two weeks later, but I can’t help you if you don’t follow medical advice.”

 Why not: One obvious HIPAA violation is that this review divulges more knowledge about the reviewer than was revealed in the original post.
 Never disclose any medical information about a patient, like the procedures they underwent or treatments they had done.
 Keep in mind that this even applies to anonymous review sites where patients don’t use full or real names.

 Instead, try: Nothing.
 Nothing at all!
 But if the good outweighs the bad, an overwhelming majority of prospective patients can see through blatant attempts to damage your standing as a healthcare provider, and they won’t put too much stock in the rare jaded patient with a warped view of your practice.
 If you truly feel compelled to respond, simply offer to take the conversation offline.

 Another avenue is to contact the review website directly, as most will remove fake reviews or those written in bad faith.
-Never ask someone directly to take down a negative review — that violates the policies of sites like Google and Yelp and could result in a warning issued on your page, freezing your profiles, or kicking you off the platform entirely.
+Never ask someone directly to take down a negative review — that violates the policies of sites like Google and could result in a warning issued on your page, freezing your profiles, or kicking you off the platform entirely.